web-platform-dx/baseline-browser-mapping/README.md

 ```

 > [!TIP]
-> This can be particularly useful if you provide a versioned library that target Baseline Widely available on each version's release date and want to provide a table of minimum supported browsers in your documentation.
+> This option is useful if you provide a versioned library that targets Baseline Widely available on each version's release date and you need to provide a statement on minimum supported browser versions in your documentation.

 #### `includeDownstreamBrowsers`